-Performance of sterling in the six months before3 and after4 the EU referendum
+Performance of sterling in the six months before and after the EU referendum

 The relative performance of sterling in the six months before3 and six months after the vote to leave4 the EU has a similar pattern.
 Sterling declined in value against 54 of the 60 currencies analysed in the six month period up to day of the referendum and fell the six months following the referendum against 51 currencies.